aarongorka/hatui/README.md

   * [ ] Full implementation of state translations
   * [ ] Translation of sensor group names
   * [ ] Ordering of groups identical to Lovelace
-  * [ ] Interactivity (requires a bit of a refactor to enable receiving out-of-order responses)
+  * [x] ~Interactivity (requires a bit of a refactor to enable receiving out-of-order responses)~ lights, buttons and switches are clickable
   * [ ] Refresh on adding/removing entities
   * [ ] Progress bar on first load